UTFR/Article/README.md

 ![image](https://user-images.githubusercontent.com/82067858/147109720-74ea52db-8d4e-44a3-a0c4-77e4b8366732.png)

-This controller and article were made in collaboration with JLCPCB.
-Founded in 2006, JLCPCB is a leading global PCB manufacturer with over 15 years of experience providing the best customer experience through the rapid production of highly reliable and cost-effective PCBs.
+This controller and article were made in collaboration with  https://jlcpcb.com/RAT.
+Founded in 2006,  https://jlcpcb.com/RAT is a leading global PCB manufacturer with over 15 years of experience providing the best customer experience through the rapid production of highly reliable and cost-effective PCBs.

 ![image](https://user-images.githubusercontent.com/82067858/147109743-40eabf92-b9cf-4ee2-92ed-464ab6ecb206.png)